funkim/calc/README.md

-Calculator Final Project for the Odin Project.
+# Calculator Final for the Odin Project
-In this, I display the skills I've developed throughout doing this self taught course throughout the past few months of working.
-I've gathered strong foundational skills for html, css, and javascript.
+So far I've developed strong foundations in css, html, and javascript and hope to display here what i've learned throughout the foundation course.